 A dental education opens up a world of professional opportunities.

-US News and World Report rated being a dentist first in their list of best jobs in 2015.
+The US News & World Report consistently rates being a dentist in the top 10 of their annual best jobs list.
 Dental graduates can work in private practices, or they can choose to work in clinics, hospitals, emergency rooms, large group practices, research facilities, teach at dental schools or travel with international health and relief organizations.
 They have a low unemployment rate, flexible hours, and high earning potential.

 Top 10 Reasons to Become a Dentist

 - Serve Others: Help people maintain and improve their oral health, quality of life and appearance

 - Balance Your Lifestyle: Dentistry offers flexibility to balance professional and personal life

 - Empower Your Patients: Give patients smiles they are proud to wear

 - Research: Be involved with the scientific advancement of dentistry

 - Be a Leader: Earn respect from your family, friends and community